 This opportunity is for mid-career and established artists–professional creatives who have accumulated a body of work that reflects their creative perspective and are accustomed to successfully completing projects under a deadline.
 This is a collaborative residency, intended to connect a local professional artist to an emerging professional choreographer.

 This residency is for visual artists, including but not limited to painters, costume designers, digital or multimedia artists, and sculptors.
-Eligible artists are residents of Polk County and the seven neighboring counties: Story, Jasper, Marion, Warren, Madison, Dallas, and Boone.
+Eligible artists are residents of the state of Iowa who have the ability to be physically present at the Ballet Des Moines Studio for rehearsals, events, and in-person meetings with the Ballet Des Moines and Greater Des Moines Public Art Foundation Team

 Eligibility + Considerations